 Enter subhead content here

-too much for Richard to bear when the killer strikes close to home.
-Accusations of police involvement in the drug trade stirred
+A puzzling sniper case becomes personal when the killer strikes close to home.
+Accusations of police involvement in the drug

-up by an unscrupulous local editor flood the area while the snipings continue.
+trade stirred up by an unscrupulous local editor flood the area while the snipings continue.
 This story is all about the search